bitfwdcommunity/Blockathon/README.md

 If some of the teams are doing a demo, make sure that you ask them and see what requirements are needed for their AV inputs.

-AV requirements
+- AV requirements
-Video projector
+- Video projector
- (Apple Mac) Mini DisplayPort, VGA, DVI, and HDMI
+- (Apple Mac) Mini DisplayPort, VGA, DVI, and HDMI

-Live stream (optional)
+- Live stream (optional)

 ## The Pitch
-As per suggested format...

-Team, best to have someone at the podium, laptop

 After all the teams have pitched and provided with their judging feedback, the MC will thank all the teams for the awesome projects they have hacked at the Blockathon.
 Then allow the judges to convene to another room to discuss who will be the winners as per criteria.

 Allow the rest of the audience and participants to start mingling, have some food and drinks.

 After the judges are back, the MC will gather everyone around again/get them to sit down.
-🔴🔴 Add more..

 ## Announce Winners + Prizes
 The judges will then announce the winners with explanation as to why they won.
-🔴🔴 Add more..

 ## Thank you for sponsors, judges, mentors and organising team
 Many thanks are in order for being able to run a successful event.
 So after the winners have been announced, make sure the MC thanks all the sponsors, judges mentors and the organising team for making the event possible.